weakish/weakish.github.com/dive-into/go.md

 First we convert nil to a pointer to `*RawMessage`, (nil can always be converted to a pointer, since the pointer uses nil as its zero value).
-Then we convert a pointer the interface `json.Marshaler`, i.e. checking if `*RawMessage` implements all required methods of `json.Marshaler`.
+Then we convert the pointer to the interface `json.Marshaler`, i.e. checking if `*RawMessage` implements all required methods of `json.Marshaler`.

 ### Struct